manwar/python-guide/introduction-to-python.md

     print(list(map(squares, nums)))    # prints [1, 4, 9, 16, 25, 36, 49, 64, 81.
 100]

-Try one more example as below
+Try one more example as below:

     scores = [89, 75, 94,61, 82]